-But working from home is not all roses.
-There are some difficulties that come with remote working.
+While clearly there’re many advantages of working from home, it’s not all roses – there are some difficulties that come with remote working.
 Face-to-face meetings, building relationships, socialising, touring clients for their chosen properties – all of these are missed and can’t be easily replaced.
 And as much as technology offers great solutions, remote work requires a lot of self-discipline, watching our schedules and deadlines.

 Influence of remote working on the environment

 If more of us will work remotely, collectively we will use less fuel, consume fewer resources, reduce strain on infrastructure, and lower greenhouse gas emissions overall.
-Studies from Global Workplace Analysis show us that if with remote compatible jobs worked at home half the time it could result in saving the following:
+Studies from Global Workplace Analysis show us that if we worked at home for half the time it could already result in saving the following:

 Moving away from the city

-Are you dreaming of a wide-open space and slowing down a notch?
-In this article, we highlighted the main advantages of living in small towns like Benahavís.
+If you’re dreaming of wide-open space and slowing down a notch, we’ve highlighted the main advantages of living in small towns like Benahavís.

 Could this lifestyle be for you?